-Ginkgo biloba 'Rocky' has small slightly bluish leaves and the branches spread conspicuously horizontally away from the main stem.
-By mid-summer the plants develop a pale yellow edging that persists into autumn until the leaves develop full autumn colour and drop.
-This transition of foliage color is quite attractive and certainly a most unique feature in a Ginkgo.
-Leaf size is about 8 cm and its annual growth rate is 10 to 20 cm.
-We expect this relitivly new cultivar to be 90 cm high and 1.2 m wide in 10 years.
+Description - Ginkgo biloba 'Rocky' has small slightly bluish leaves and the branches spread conspicuously horizontally away from the main stem.
+By mid-summer the plants develop a pale-yellow edge that persists into autumn until the leaves develop full autumn colour and drop.
+This transition of foliage colour is quite attractive and certainly a most unique feature in a Ginkgo.
+Leaf size is about 8 cm and its annual growth rate is 10cm to 20 cm.
+We expect this relatively new cultivar to be 90 cm high and 1.2 m wide in 10 years.

 Out of Stock

 bottom of page